mxagar/simclr_pytorch_flowers/README.md

 Everything is implemented in the notebook [`simclr_pytorch_flowers.ipynb`](./simclr_pytorch_flowers.ipynb).

+To see a visualization of the embedding vectors created with the model, check my other repository[tool_guides/tensorboard](https://github.com/mxagar/tool_guides/tree/master/tensorboard).

 ## Setup

 I used my NVIDIA RTX 3060 as an eGPU on Windows 10.